-ReturnToWorkSA's Mentally Healthy Workplaces Service provides free advice, guidance and best practice support to create and maintain a mentally healthy workplace.
+ReturnToWorkSA's Mentally Healthy Workplaces Service provides free advice and guidance to support best practice to create and maintain a mentally healthy workplace.
 A mentally healthy workplace helps to increase productivity and reduce absenteeism and work injury claims.
 The Mentally Healthy Workplaces Service can help with:

-- advice about prevention of psychological injury and managing psychosocial hazards and risks - strategies to support mental ill health and free community services - benefits of a mentally healthy workplace and building a business case - small business support - the benefits of implementing an Employee Assistance Program - · leadership team education programs.
+- advice about prevention of psychological injury and managing psychosocial hazards and risks - strategies to support mental ill health in the workplace and link to free community services - building a business case around the benefits of a mentally healthy workplace - small business support - the benefits of implementing an Employee Assistance Program - tailored leadership education.